-Every patient has the chance for a new beginning.
+Every patient has the chance for a new beginning at Miners Medical.
 Many options will be opened to you.
 PTC will help you to follow your own path at your own speed.
 You have begun methadone treatment and have adjusted to a stable daily medication; you will set your own goal- PTC is here to help you reach it.